houqb/houqb.github.io/_pages/about.md

 ## News

++ Among the list of Highly Cited Chinese Researchers of 2024
 + Four papers accepted by CVPR'25
 + Two papers accepted by ICLR'25
 + Two papers accepted by TPAMI'2025